SharkHack Spring 2023

 FAQ

-We invite all 18+, students enrolled in an undergraduate or graduate program to attend.
-The goal of this hackathon is to create a safe space for individuals who identify as women and nonbinary since they are frequently underrepresented in computer science.
+We invite all 18+, currently enrolled in any undergraduate degree, to attend.
+The goal of this hackathon is to create a safe space for individuals who identify as women and nonbinary, as they are underrepresented in computer science, to be able to explore cool ideas and let their creative minds drive them, while also providing an opportunity for new coders to learn additional skills and feel empowered.
 With that in mind, feel free to register regardless of your gender.

 Yes!
 Although there may be teams who want to work on more advanced projects, we’ll make sure you end up on a team that’s well-suited to your level of technical expertise.
 Part of what makes hackathons so fun is the opportunity to learn!